 Establishing Routines for Positive Mental Health Habits in Teens

-The impact of COVID-19 is widespread and can be felt across the globe.
-After over two years of uncertainty, everyone has felt the effects of this global pandemic, particularly when it comes to mental health.
-This has been especially true for teens as results from the 2021 Monitoring The Future survey found that high school students reported that feelings of anxiety and depression started or increased during the pandemic.
+The impact of COVID-19 has been widespread and can be felt across the globe.
+After over three years of uncertainty, everyone has felt the effects of this global pandemic, particularly when it comes to mental health.
+This has been especially true for teens as research from Columbia University shows that high school students reported that feelings of anxiety and depression started or increased during the pandemic.

 No matter your teen’s age or what their relationship is with their own mental health, it’s crucial to begin or continue conversations around healthy habits and encourage them to be in-tune with their feelings.
 One major way to combat feelings of stress or anxiety in day-to-day life is to establish healthy routines.
 From daily rituals to weekly traditions, routines can help combat burnout while simultaneously giving teens a sense of structure and an idea of what to expect.